manish-pra/gitv2/readme.md

-I a really useful in the entire project
+I am really useful in the entire project